cargo-lambda/cargo-lambda/docs/commands/watch.md

 # cargo lambda watch

 The watch subcommand emulates the AWS Lambda control plane API.
 Run this command at the root of a Rust workspace and cargo-lambda will use cargo-watch to hot compile changes in your Lambda functions.
-Use flag `--no-reload` to avoid hot compilation.

 ```
 cargo lambda watch
 ```

 The function is not compiled until the first time that you try to execute it.
 See the [invoke](/commands/invoke) command to learn how to execute a function.
 Cargo will run the command `cargo run --bin FUNCTION_NAME` to try to compile the function. `FUNCTION_NAME` can be either the name of the package if the package has only one binary, or the binary name in the `[[bin]]` section if the package includes more than one binary.

+The following video shows how you can use this subcommand to develop functions locally:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rf1VewhIrqM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Environment variables